Petrosz007/msc-thesis/chapters/examples.typ

 M32 is the IN as explained previously.

 M33 and M35 are ON points.
-My GPT merges treats service as $[15, 30)$ and age as $[18, 45)$.
-When generating ON points age will have 18 and 44, service will have 15 and 29.
-My GPT takes the Cartesian product of these, that's why M34 and M35 appeared, in addition to M36 which is in the book as B34.
+My GPT merges the predicates for service and treats it as $[15, 30)$ and age as $[18, 45)$.
+When generating ON points, age will have 18 and 44, service will have 15 and 29.
+My GPT takes the Cartesian product of these, that's why M34 and M35 appeared, in addition to M36, which is in the book as B34.

 M37 is the ININ of the intervals.
-The books says, that the ON points are also IN points, that's why there are no explicit IN intervals.
-As discussed previously, my GPT generates both IN and ININ points, so this ININ appeared.
-Which is not a problem, as it is a valid test case.
+The book says that the ON points are also IN points, that's why there are no explicit IN intervals.
+As discussed previously, my GPT generates both IN and ININ points, so this ININ appeared, which is not a problem, as it is a valid test case.

 // #pagebreak()
 \